-Other.
-In November 2006, we sold certain assets related to our PhosLo operations.
+Other: In November 2006, we sold certain assets related to our PhosLo operations.
 Under the sale agreement, we received \$65 million in cash at closing and \$13 million in milestones to date.
-We also are entitled to additional contingent milestone payments of \$2.5 million upon approval of a new indication for PhosLo as well as \$5 million upon the first commercial sale of a new liquid formulation and royalties of up to \$65 million on annual sales of the new formulation over a base amount of \$32 million for 10 years after the closing date.
-In April 2011, we learned that the FDA has approved Phoslyra, a new liquid product formulation.
-Upon the first commercial sale of Phoslyra, we would be entitled to the milestone and royalties mentioned above.
+We also are entitled to additional contingent milestone payments of \$2.5 million upon approval of a new indication for PhosLo as well as \$5 million upon first commercial sale of a new liquid formulation and royalties of up to \$64.5 million on annual sales of the new formulation over a base amount of \$32 million for 10 years after the November 14, 2006 closing date.
+In April 2011, we learned that the FDA had approved Phoslyra, a new liquid product formulation.
+Upon the first commercial sale of Phoslyra, we will be entitled to the milestone and royalties mentioned above.